Medicare Part D

 - One member ID card: Along with one member ID number, one card helps keep things simple.

-- Knowing your medications: A combined plan can help you manage your medications and make sure you get the most benefit from them through the
+- Knowing your medicines: A combined plan can help you manage your medicines and make sure you get the most benefit from them through the

 medication therapy management (MTM)program.